DanielSaccardo/Docker-compose-services/grafana/README.md

   - In URL write: http://prometheus:9090 (or http://prometheus_localhost_ip:9090)
   - Then click "Save & Test"
   - If all was correctly configured "Data source is working" message will be shown
- - Now the next thing to do is searching on the net for the dashboard we want to install by using the keywords "node exporter dashboard site:grafana.com"
+ - Now the next thing to do is searching on the net for the dashboard we want to install by using the keywords "node exporter dashboard site:grafana.com", for system monitoring, or "cAdvisor dashboard site:grafana.com", for container monitoring.
  - Only on the "grafana.com" site copy the ID of the dashboard you wish to have
  - Return to your grafana and by passing over the plus icon select "Import", paste the dashboard ID and click "Load", under "Prometheus" select "Prometheus (default)" and then "Import".